Continuing vs. Discontinued Operations on the Income Statement

-Simon & Schuster, a major book publisher, was one of the businesses Viacom decided to let go, ultimately selling it to British media group Pearson PLC for $4.6 billion dollars.
+Simon & Schuster's education division was one of the businesses Viacom decided to let go, ultimately selling it to British media group Pearson PLC for $4.6 billion dollars.
 The deal affected the company's revenue and earnings in a few different ways.

 This is where discontinued and ongoing operations come to the rescue.
-When Viacom sold Simon & Schuster, it received a large amount of cash from the buyer.
+When Viacom sold Simon & Schuster's education division, it received a large amount of cash from the buyer.
 However, because it no longer owned the entity, it understandably lost all future rights to any of the ongoing revenue and profits that the publisher generated.

 Viacom's management needed a way to warn its investors, "...Simon & Schuster generated [X amount] of our profit and revenue.
 We no longer own the business, so we will not be earning this same level of revenue and profit next year."
 To do that, Viacom put a line-item entry on its income statement called "Discontinued Operations."
 This entry shows investors money that was earned from businesses that won't be part of the company's ongoing operations or holdings for very much longer.

 In most cases, discontinued operations occur because management thinks the new business will perform better than the old business.
 Segregating the two sets of financial information, which is also required by generally accepted accounting principles (GAAP) rules, allows the company to highlight the ongoing and profitable nature of the surviving entity so that investors can assign a better price-to-earnings ratio to the stock's predicted future performance.